Venky62811/Venky62811/README.md

 ## 👨‍💻 About Me

 I'm a recent graduate with a passion for backend development, cloud solutions, and clean, efficient code.
 I thrive on solving challenging problems and collaborating in fast-paced environments.
-Actively seeking full-time opportunities to contribute, learn, and grow in a tech-driven organization.
+*Actively seeking full-time opportunities* to contribute, learn, and grow in a tech-driven organization.

 ---

-## 🛠️ Tech Stack
+## 🛠 Tech Stack

 <table>
   <tr>